-Another is to get a home equity conversion mortgage, or HECM, a federally insured reverse mortgage for seniors that has become more attractive due to changes enacted in 2010, he says.
+Another is to get a home equity conversion mortgage, or HECM, a federally insured reverse mortgage for seniors that has become more attractive due to changes in recent years, he says.

 "The cost of these mortgages has gone down," Green says.
 "And now there's an option to create the equivalent of a line of credit that you only tap into when you need it, as opposed to taking it all out."

 A decision to get a reverse mortgage should be entered into carefully.

 Sale-leaseback is another option, he says, but that carries the same risks as other rentals.

 "The most common strategy is to sell the home to your children and rent it back from them," he says.
 "But unless you are very careful with legal documentation, you still run the risk of them evicting you."

 Another consideration: Your children would lose the ability to step up the home's basis to fair market value at your death, a tax break that kicks in if they inherit, rather than purchase, the house.